Bills' Matthews, Lawson land on injured reserve

 The Buffalo Bills placed wide receiver Jordan Matthews (knee) and defensive end Shaq Lawson (ankle) on injured reserve Tuesday.

 Matthews has dealt with a knee injury the past three weeks.
 He missed a Nov.
-19 loss to the Los Angeles Chargers because of the injury but played in each of Buffalo's last two games.
+19 loss to the Los Angeles Chargers because of the injury but played in each of Buffalo's past two games.
 Matthews also missed time in the preseason because of a fractured sternum and missed one game in October because of a broken thumb.

 The Bills acquired Matthews and a 2018 third-round pick from the Philadelphia Eagles in an August trade in exchange for cornerback Ronald Darby.
 In 10 games, Matthews caught 25 passes for 282 yards and one touchdown.